Skip to main content

 The Best Bet gate

-A runner only ships as a Best Bet if confidence clears 72 out of 100, the top margin over runner #2 is at least 5 points, the raw PFAI score is ≥ 65, the field is 7–15 runners, the track is no worse than a Slow 7, and the data quality flag passes.
-We hard-cap at three Best Bets per day regardless of how many qualify — if everything looks good we take the highest-confidence three.
+A runner only ships as a Best Bet if confidence clears 65 out of 100, the top margin over runner #2 is at least 5 points, the price sits between $2 and $12, the model has at least a 2% edge over the market, the field is 7–15 runners, the track is no worse than a Slow 7, and the data-quality flag passes.
+We cap at one Best Bet per metro meeting and one per provincial — if a meeting has multiple qualifying runners the highest-confidence one wins and the rest stay off the card.
+The whole day caps at three Best Bets regardless.

 • Top margin ≥ 5